enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 ### Wednesday, June 18: Echoes of arrival

-In Marrakesh, we arrive from different paths, converging as strangers and companions.
+In Skoura, we arrive from different paths, converging as strangers and companions.
 This is a day to settle, to meet one another, and to begin weaving the threads of connection that will guide our journey ahead.

 ### Thursday, June 19: The Caravan’s Murmur

 ![](/assets/img/courses/morocco1/Peru-journey-group-opening.jpg){:.right.thumb width="270"}

-On the road to Skoura, the desert begins to hum its ancient tune.
-In the afternoon, we gather for the first time as a circle - hearts opening, ears attuned — to hear the collective voice of our journey.
+Under the Skoura sun we gather for the first time as a circle - hearts opening, ears attuned — to hear the collective voice of our journey.
 Here, we pause to settle into the rhythm of the journey, listening to the whispers of arrival.

 ### Friday, June 20: The Solstice’s Embrace